Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 ```

 Since the code for constructing the table `RDA_SPP_comparison_table` requires hundreds of lines to summarize the outputs and to integrate all the summary statistics together.
-We propose not to provide more details here in order not to make this page too lengthy.
+We propose not to provide more details here.